maoberlehner/markus-oberlehner-net/content/blog/abomination-a-concept-for-a-static-html-dynamic-javascript-hybrid-application.md

 ## Check it out

 `abomination` is meant to be a proof of concept for a possible enhancement to current frontend framework based static site generators.
 It is not meant to be used in production quite yet.
-But if you want to play around with it, please feel free to [checkout the GitHub repository](https://github.com/maoberlehner/abomination-a-concept-for-a-static-html-dynamic-javascript-hybrid-application) and [take a look at the demo hosted on Netlify](https://abomination-concept-example.netlify.com/).
+But if you want to play around with it, please feel free to [check out the GitHub repository](https://github.com/maoberlehner/abomination-a-concept-for-a-static-html-dynamic-javascript-hybrid-application) and [take a look at the demo hosted on Netlify](https://abomination-concept-example.netlify.com/).

 <div class="c-content__broad">
   <div class="c-twitter-teaser">